Alongside Life Education, Healthy Harold has been visiting schools for 40 years.

 He has been referred to as Happy Harold over the years but it was never his official name.
 In true Australian fashion, Happy Healthy Harold could be considered a nickname (although names are generally to shortened not extended).

-Rest assured, when you love what you do as much as Harold does, you'll always be happy!
+Rest assured, when you love what you do as much as Harold does, you're always be happy!

 Taking selfies with Healthy Harold has become somewhat of a national pastime.
 Many politicians and celebrities have been snapped with the fun-loving giraffe, including Michael Clarke, Zoe Naylor, Jessica Rowe, Ita Butrose, Melissa Doyle, GG Peter Cosgrove and Kamahl.